kuchtas/WeatherCheckIns/README.md

 The project is based on Daniel Shiffman's (The Coding Train) tutorials regarding Node.js and dealing with APIs, that can be found on YouTube. https://www.youtube.com/watch?v=ZtLVbJk7KcM&list=PLRqwX-V7Uu6YxDKpFzf_2D84p0cyk4T7X&index=16

+You can check the project and leave your own location under this link: https://weathercheckins.glitch.me